Overview of 2024 Data

 Where does this funding go?

-The Resource Tracking Report identifies grants that were awarded to support LGBTQ communities and causes at a local, state, regional, and national level.
+The Resource Tracking Report identifies grants that were awarded to support LGBTQ communities and issues at the local, state, regional, and national levels.
 This analysis highlights geographic locations that may lack targeted funding.

 Local, State, and Regional LGBTQ Funding, by U.S. Region